MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 #### To hide or show an attribute's metrics

-* In the chart's legend (below the chart), select the attribute name to hide it's metrics from the trend-line chart.
-Select the attribute name again to show its metrics in the trend-line chart.
+* In the chart's legend (below the chart), select the attribute name to hide it from the chart.
+Select the attribute name again to show or include it in the chart.

 #### To drill down or exclude an attribute

 * To drill down and show a specific attribute's metric in the chart, select the **Drilldown** icon, and then select the attribute to show.
-* To exclude an attribute's metric from the chart, select the **Exclude** icon, and then select the attribute's metric to exclude.
+* To exclude an attribute's metric from the chart, select the **Exclude** icon, and then select the attribute to exclude.
 * To revert either of these actions, select the **Undo** icon.

    > [!Note]